acdh-oeaw/freud-app/README.md

 FRD-APP is a django-based web application for the administration of several processing needed to create XML/TEI documents from data stored in https://www.freud-edition.net

+## async

+to use async-functionality run application with `uvicorn --reload frd.asgi:application`

 ## internal cheet-sheet

 ## create FrdWork objects